boundedcontext/bounded-context-language-sample/definitions.md

 # Workflows

-A workflow is a mechanism for aggregates-to-aggregate, context-to-context and domain-to-domain communication.
-The idea is simple, when a particular event , we want to execute the one or more commands on aggregates from a different context, or a different domain.
+A workflow is a mechanism for handling aggregates-to-aggregate, context-to-context and domain-to-domain integration and communication.

+When a user/created event is generated in an accounts domain, we may also want to create that user as a shopper in the e-commerce domain.
+In this case, a user/created event triggers a shopper/create command to be dispatched.

+##### Types of workflow

-There are three kinds of supported workflows, a contextual workflow, a domain workflow, and an environment workflow.
+There are three kinds of workflows, contextual, domain, and environment.

 A contextual workflow handles communication between aggregates in a given context.

 A domain workflow handles communication between contexts in a given domain.

 An environmental workflow handles communication between domains.

 ### Creating workflows